The Taste of Sweet Victory

 It was almost closing time by the time I trekked up that steep stone ramp and into the reception.
 I talked Mr. Misfud at the front desk and was relieved and delighted that he’d be able to give me a tour, including showing me “up top.”
 What a score!

 Mr. Misfud gave me a fantastic and very educational tour of the fort, providing a wonderful history lesson on Malta.
 I learned so much in such a short amount of time.
 What a fascinating country!
 My biggest takeaways included just how important Malta’s location was/is, strategically and politically speaking.
-Its location in the Mediterranean, smack-dab between Europe and Africa, makes it one of the most important pieces of land anywhere in the world.
+Its location in the Mediterranean, smack-dab between Europe and Africa, make it one of the most important pieces of land anywhere in the world.
 Malta was also the most bombed nation during WWII.
-But what fascinated me the most was just how many empires had held control of Malta over the centuries: the Phoenicians, Romans, Vandals, Goths, Arabs, Ottomans, the French, British and more.
+But what fascinated me the most was just how many empires had held control of Malta over the centuries: the Phoenicians, Romans, Byzantines, Arabs, Ottomans, the French, British and more.
 The number of different ruling empires of Malta made my head spin!